A gift only you can give

 03 · A love letter across generations

-Wisdom12 is where you carve your stone.
+Wisdom12 is where you carve yours, for the people who come after.

 How to write your pearls